 I get a lot of questions about open adoption.
 I’ve put together an FAQ about open adoption to record all of my best answers to frequently asked questions about open adoption in one comprehensive resource.

-As a little background before I get into the FAQ, as of writing this post, I have one adopted son.
+As a little background, before I get into the FAQ, as of writing this post, I have three adopted children – one son and two daughters.
+We have a very open relationship with their birth moms and extended families.
+We live close enough to my son’s birth family to visit with them every few months, and we keep in touch with everyone else via text and social media.
 We have a very open relationship with his birth mom and her family.
-It involves seeing two or more birth family members almost every month and communicating with them monthly, if not weekly, via text.
-I wrote a guest post about open adoption with more detail about our open adoption relationship.
+I wrote a guest post about open adoption with more detail about our open adoption relationship with my son’s birth family.

 When we started pursuing adoption, I had no idea that there are so many misconceptions about open adoption.
 It creates a lot of confusion and results in numerous well-meaning friends, family, and random strangers asking weird and sometimes offensive questions about your family’s open adoption situation.